 To find out more about business incentive, group or individual visits to The Butterfly Tree projects contact us.

-Jane Kaye-Bailey was as a guest speaker at the following travel events on Philanthropic Travel:
+Jane Kaye-Bailey has been a guest speaker at the following travel events on Philanthropic Travel:

 - Global Luxury Forum – April 2007 – Luxury Philanthropic Travel